 The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs."

-At Park Junior School these values are reinforced regularly through the concept of our ‘Golden Rules’ (co-operation, responsibility, perseverance, honesty, kindness, respect) and in the following ways:
+At Park Junior School these values are reinforced regularly through the concept of our ‘Golden Rules’ (Be Safe, Be Kind, Be Repectful and helpful) and our termly values (respect, kindness, perseverance, honesty, co-operation, responsibility) and in the following ways:

 The Rule of Law

 - Alongside our school rules, each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.

 - Pupils are helped to distinguish right from wrong.

 - Pupils are helped to respect through unpicking why we have school rules and therefore why rules are important in the wider world.

 - Visits from authorities such as the Police; Fire Service; Ambulance etc. are regular parts of our calendar and help reinforce this message